KIDS FOR WOLVES

 ANYONE CAN ADVOCATE

 My journey of advocacy for endangered animals began the first time I heard a wolf howl.
 It was at the Wolf Conservation Center in South Salem, New York where we had stopped while on my family’s annual trip to Maine.
 I was five, and a city kid who rarely had a chance to see any wild animals such as wolves.

 And so, just a few days later, Kids For Wolves was born.
-I set out making a Facebook page and a website, and soon enough, I got into the near-daily rhythm of sharing news, posts about how to save wolves, and of course a few cute pictures as well.
+I set out making a website and a Facebook page, and soon enough, I got into the near-daily rhythm of sharing news, posts about how to save wolves, and of course a few cute pictures as well.